leizhaocs/ArchNet/README.md

 # ArchNet
-A neural network for architecture research
+A neural network for architecture research.

 **Why another neural network framework?**

 The primary target users of ArchNet are computer architecture researchers who need to modify lower level implementations of neural network computing.
-However, as speed and configurability are carefully considered since the begining of the development, ArchNet can also be used in general neural network researches.
+However, as speed and configurability are carefully considered since the beginning of the development, ArchNet can also be used in general neural network researches.

 In architecture research, researchers often need to make modifications at the lowest level of neural network computing, e.g., modify the CUDA kernels for convolutions, change all computations into fixed point format for quantization, use stochastic computing for cheap circuit implementation, etc. However, current existing neural networks do not provide an easy way to make these modifications feasible.
 Because their primary focus is speed and flexibility, it is very hard to dig too deep into the code.
 On the contrary, ArchNet only implements the most common layers in CNNs, all the codes are very clean and easy to understand (with sufficient comments), while not sacrificing the speed of execution.